44xtc44/aacRepair/README.md

 Info
 ----
+Aac files consist of multiple segments, frames.
+Each frame has a header and payload.
-Browser get stuck if aac file is defective and will not start to play or refuse to play next aac file.
+Browser get stuck if aac file frame is defective and will not start to play or refuse to play next aac file.
 This will stop the entire playlist.
-File gets trimmed from head to tail.
+File gets trimmed from head to tail, to remove defective frames.
 Cut off byte count is shown in the summary (aac_repair.txt).

 Usage
 -----